benjamin-summers/vapeTheme/README.md

 wordpress development to customize this theme further to the customers liking But all this theme needs in order to function is some minor tweeking and the enabling of a payment gateway such as paypal or stripe.
-25% of the proceeds
-generated from the selling of this theme are donated to charity.

 == Installation ==